SummaryRead the full fact sheet

 - Pregnancy and being a new parent is a time of huge change.

 - If you have been feeling sad, down, worried or anxious for more than two weeks, it’s a good idea to talk to someone about how you’re feeling.

 - The combination of physical, social and emotional changes in pregnancy may, for some, lead to mental health issues such as anxiety and depression.

 - Mental health issues are treatable and with the right support most people will recover.

 Finding out you are pregnant can be a very exciting time.
-But it can also make you feel uncomfortable, unwell, worried and make you wonder how you are going to cope.
+But it can also make you feel uncomfortable, unwell and worried, and make you wonder how you are going to cope.
 And it doesn’t stop when the baby arrives.
-Some mums find it easy to adjust to life with a new baby.
-But others don’t!
+Some mums find it easy to adjust to life with a new baby, but others don’t.

 Pregnancy and new parenthood are full of emotions – some good and some not so good.
-Just remember – you are not alone and there are lots of places to find help.
+Just remember that there are lots of places to find help.

 Pregnancy, changes and mental health

 Pregnancy changes your body in all sorts of ways.
 Morning sickness, backache, headache, leg cramps, varicose veins, itchiness, constipation, haemorrhoids, indigestion and vaginal discharge are some of the realities of pregnancy.
 And not surprisingly, they can affect how you feel about being pregnant.